neraiv/MyActuatorLibSTM32/README.md

 # MyActuatorLibSTM32

 My Actuator Library for STM32 using HAL Libraries.
 This library targets RMD motors.
 These motors is controlled through CAN-BUS with 1 Mbs u can controll multiple motors with one CAN-BUS (Such a cool devices huh 😄).
+U can access their page here [MyActuator](https://www.myactuator.com/).

 # Features
   - ## Gets motor parameters